Cammymoop/godot-cheat-sheet/README.md

 ## Just get the mouse position
 get_viewport().get_mouse_position()

-## Get a nicer scaling algorith for pixel art (without forcing integer scale)
+## Get a nicer scaling algorithm for pixel art (without forcing integer scale)
 Scaling pixel art at a non-integer resolution isn't ideal but when you want to do it, you want consistent pixel sizes You can see the distortion here in this image but it's very very obvious in motion
 ![good_vs_bad_scaling](scaling_example.png)